Geraldkigotho/NLP-tweet-sentiment-project/README.md

 Negative sentiment analysis reveals frequent words like `ipad, iphone, and google` indicating customer dissatisfaction with product pricing, performance issues, and potential usability concerns for certain Apple and Google devices.

-## Modelling and Evauation
+## Modelling and Evaluation

 ### Why Binary and Multiclass Classification?

 #### Binary Classification
 We decided to perform binary classification to distinguish between 'Positive emotion' and 'Negative emotion.'
-This task simplifies the problem and focuses on detecting the polarity of sentiments, which is crucial for applications like customer feedback analysis, where identifying positive or negative sentiment can be directly actionable.
+This task simplifies the problem and focuses on detecting the polarity of sentiments, which is crucial for applications like customer feedback analysis, where identifying positive or negative sentiments can be directly actionable.

 #### Multiclass Classification
 We expanded to multiclass classification to include 'Neutral emotion' along with 'Positive emotion' and 'Negative emotion.'
 This task provides a more nuanced understanding of the sentiments expressed in the tweets, allowing for a more comprehensive sentiment analysis.
 This is particularly useful in social media monitoring and understanding public opinion, where not all sentiments are purely positive or negative.